MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v0.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

 By default, artifacts are downloaded to `$(Pipeline.Workspace)`.
 If you don't specify an artifact name, a subdirectory will be created for each downloaded artifact.
-You can use [file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns) to limit the files you want to downloaded.
+You can use [file matching patterns](/azure/devops/pipelines/tasks/file-matching-patterns) to limit the files you want to download.

 ### How can I find the ID of the Pipeline I want to download an artifact from?